 Third, requiring parental consent means platforms may need to collect more sensitive information to verify the age of everyone that uses their platform, thereby inadvertently exposing users to increased privacy risk as the attack surface for nefarious actors increases.
 And since even adults will need to verify that they are not children-and therefore not in need of parental consent-their privacy too may be impacted.
-This type of increased data collection is at odds with spirit of the already existing Virginia Consumer Data Protection Act (VCDPA), which limited the collection of personal information to what is "adequate, relevant, and reasonably necessary."
-Virginia lawmakers should not be sending American technology companies mixed signals.

 Finally, the legislation is justified on legally dubious grounds that invite legal challenges if the bill were to become law.
-Virginia is not the first state to introduce legislation to curb addictive online feeds.
-California passed similar legislation, which was partially blocked in December and then fully blocked until February 1, 2025 while the case is appealed.
+Washington is not the first state to introduce legislation to curb addictive online feeds.
+California passed similar legislation, which was partially blocked in December and is now fully blocked while courts deliberate.
+8

-Not every unintended consequence can be anticipated and averted, but with so much uncertainty about the definitions in the bill, a risk of undermining user privacy, and a legal future likely to be challenged in court, the state of Viriginia should reconsider the policies within the bill entirely.
+Not every unintended consequence can be anticipated and averted, but with so much uncertainty about the definitions in the bill, a risk of undermining user privacy, and a legal future likely to be challenged in court, the state of Washington should reconsider the policies within the bill entirely.
 The least the General Assembly should do is pause any debate on the matter until the legal fate of similar legislation in other states is decided and more information on the relationship between social media use and addiction is established.